Most Belarus potash exports not affected by EU sanctions - analysts

-VILNIUS/MOSCOW (Reuters) -The European Union’s ban on imports and transit of potash from Belarus will not affect most exports of the crop nutrient from the world’s top producer, provided the restriction stays in its current form, potash transporters and analysts said.
+MOSCOW, June 25 (Reuters) - The European Union's ban on imports and transit of potash from Belarus will not affect most exports of the crop nutrient from the world's top producer, provided the restriction stays in its current form, potash transporters and analysts said.

 But its main export product, namely potash with 60% potassium content, is not on the EU's list of sanctioned items, the industry analysts pointed out.